why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

     understand the output

 ##### Removing Packages
 Sometimes you will want to remove packages.
-To achieve this, we type:
+To achieve this, type:
 ```
 # zypper remove package
 ```